Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks: Discussion

 Frailty-based illness-death models enable investigation of the complex interplay between baseline covariates and semi-competing time-to-event outcomes.
 Estimates directly illustrate the relationships between risk factors and the joint outcomes via hazard ratios across three submodels, while individualized risk predictions generate an entire prospective outcome trajectory to inform nuanced clinical care decisions.

 The task of modeling risk of PE and timing of delivery illustrates the value, and the potential, for penalized illness-death modeling to inform clinical practice.
-While analysts typically default to including the same set of covariates in all three hazards, no covariate in any BIC-selected models of Figure~\ref{fig:PE_m_bic} has distinct, non-shared coefficients in all three hazards.
+While analysts typically default to including the same set of covariates in all three hazards, Figure~\ref{fig:PE_m_bic} illustrates that no covariate in any BIC-selected models has distinct, non-shared coefficients in all three hazards.
 Moreover, even in the setting of PE onset and delivery, where relatively few covariate effects appear to be shared across submodels, adding fusion regularization improved model fit metrics.
 We expect the impact of fusion would be even more pronounced in settings where the outcomes are more positively correlated, such as when the non-terminal event is a negative health outcome and the terminal event is death.
+Because frailties also tend to characterize positive correlation of the outcomes, we might also expect larger estimated frailty variance in such settings.
+Analysts interested in considering non-frailty models might fit regularization paths with and without the frailty, and choose a final criterion-minimizing model from amongst both frailty and non-frailty candidates.

-We note that the statistical rate result of Theorem~\ref{th:main} uses the specific choice of penalty given in \eqref{eq:optimtheory}, however we would expect similar theoretical performance under the similar penalty introduced in \eqref{eq:genpen}.
+We also note that the statistical rate result of Theorem~\ref{th:main} uses the specific choice of penalty given in \eqref{eq:optimtheory}, however we would expect similar theoretical performance under the similar penalty introduced in \eqref{eq:genpen}.
 The advantage of implementing the formulation as in \eqref{eq:genpen} is its interpretability for the analyst, by directly distinguishing between the role of $\lambda_1$ in determining the global level of sparsity of the regression parameters, and the role of $\lambda_2$ in determining the level of parsimony in the sharing of effects across hazards.

+Though the current work focuses on penalization of the regression parameters $\bbeta$, the framework also admits penalization of the baseline hazard parameters to achieve similar goals of flexibility and structure.
+For example, under the Markov transition specification a penalty of the form $\sum_{j=1}^{k_3} p_{\lambda_3}(\lvert\phi_{2j}-\phi_{3j}\rvert)$ could regularize the model towards having $h_{02}(t_2)=h_{03}(t_2)$. \citet{xu2010statistical} call this the `restricted' illness-death model corresponding to the baseline hazard of the terminal event being equal before and after the non-terminal event.
+Moreover, while we presently focus on fixed-dimensional parametric baseline hazard specifications, in principle the estimation algorithms presented here extend to penalized baseline models of growing dimensionality, such as splines with number of basis functions dependent on sample size.
+The theoretical properties of such an estimator would be an interesting avenue of future research.
+Future work might also explore these methods and theory under other frailty distributions besides the closed form-inducing gamma.